Own-Data-Privateer/imaparms/README.md

 - you fetch your mail to a local Maildir with `hoardy-mail fetch` subcommand (which does what `fetchmail --softbounce --invisible --norewrite --mda MDA` does but much faster), then
 - backup your Maildir with `syncthing`/`bup`/`rsync`/`git`/etc to make at least one other copy somewhere, and then,
 - after your backup succeeds, you do `mv ~/.last-mail-backup.new ~/.last-mail-backup` or some such,
-- you then run `hoardy-mail delete --older-than-mtime-of ~/.last-mail-backup --older-than 3` or some such to expire old already-fetched and backed up messages from the server (I prefer to expire messages `--older-than` some number of intervals between backups, just to be safe, but if you do backups directly after the `fetch`, or you like to live dangerously, you could delete old messages immediately),
+- you then run `hoardy-mail delete --older-than-mtime-of ~/.last-mail-backup --older-than 3` or some such to expire old already-fetched and backed up messages from the server (I prefer having `--older-than 3` there to prevent it from deleting messages newer than 3 days, just in case, but if you like to live dangerously, you could remove that part and delete all old messages immediately),
 - you can then do `hoardy-mail for-each` to run both `fetch` and `delete` on the same connection, and run the backup process asynchronously, and it will still work as expected,
 - when/if your account get cracked/hacked the attacker only gets your unfetched mail (+ configurable amount of yet to be removed messages), which is much better than them getting the whole last 20 years or whatever of your correspondence.
 (If your personal computer gets compromised enough, attackers will eventually get everything anyway, so deleting old mail from servers does not make things worse.
 But see some [more thoughts on this below](#stolen-anyway).)

-This section starts with simple example invocations of `hoardy-mail`, builds up to the above use case, and then shows how to do even more advanced things.
+The rest of this section starts with simple example invocations of `hoardy-mail`, builds up to the above use case, and then shows how to do even more advanced things.

 ## How to: backup all your mail from GMail, Yahoo, Hotmail, Yandex, etc